Imdimark/topological_map/README.md

 # Interact With an Ontology Through the aRMOR Service
-**An ROS-based exercise for the Experimental Robotics Laboratory course held at the University of Genoa**
+**An ROS-based tutorial for the Experimental Robotics Laboratory course held at the University of Genoa**
 Author: *Luca Buoncompagni*

 ---